nyu-computer-science/contract-faculty-policy/README.md

 Slides are auto-generated from the materials in the `docs` folder using Git Pages.

-- view the committee's draft policy summary slides at https://nyu-computer-science.github.io/contract-faculty-policy/proposal
+- view the committee's draft policy discussion slides at https://nyu-computer-science.github.io/contract-faculty-policy/proposal
-- view our final policy summary slides at https://nyu-computer-science.github.io/contract-faculty-policy/final
+- view our final policy discussion slides at https://nyu-computer-science.github.io/contract-faculty-policy/final

 ## Running locally